taikedz-mt/formspeccer/README.md

 * enforce usage of current mod name for the formspec name string
 * move forms to a local variable
+* make the form size dynamic depending on number of elements added
+* make button placement automatic

 ## Example